LTSchmiddy/pc-edition-snes9x-template/Build Output/Release - Copy/Readme.txt

 ===== 1) Introduction =============================================================================== (TBH, you've probably already read this part whereever you downloaded this project.)

-Well, with how well my "Super Metroid - PC Edition" (aka: SMPE) project turned out (or, at least, how happy I was with with it), I figured: why stop here?
+Well, with how well my "Super Metroid - PC Edition" (aka: SMPCE) project turned out (or, at least, how happy I was with with it), I figured: why stop here?
 Figuring out the guts of the Snes9X enough to figure out where/how to insert my game features and tweaks had been the tricky part.
 Once I solved that, coding the actual features themselves was fairly straightforward.
 I could easily generalize my source-code, and use it to build custom emulators for other retro games as well.
 Specifically, one other game I wanted to do this for was "The Legend of Zelda: A Link to the Past": While it is a time-honored classic and a fun game in its own right, I'm of the opinion that some aspects of the game could have aged better.

-I actually started working on this about halfway through my development of SMPE.
+I actually started working on this about halfway through my development of SMPCE.
 While I had it mostly finished at about that time, there was having difficulty finding the memory address of a specific variable.
 After playing with it on and off for the last couple months, I stumbled on the solution somewhat by accident.
 After implementing it, I feel confident that this is ready for a public release.

 *********************